9AD589B1/StatisticalInferenceCourseProject/Part1/StatisticalInferenceCourseProjectPart1.md

 ### Prepare Workspace and Load Libraries

-Clear any existing variables from the workspace, set the working directory, and install required libraries if neccessary
+Clear any existing variables from the workspace, set the working directory, and install required libraries if neccessary.

 ```r